underpostnet/engine/cli.md

 Manages Kubernetes clusters, defaulting to Kind cluster initialization.

 Arguments:
   pod-name                Optional: Filters information by a specific pod name.

 Options:
   --reset                 Deletes all clusters and prunes all related data and
                           caches.
   --mariadb               Initializes the cluster with a MariaDB statefulset.
   --mysql                 Initializes the cluster with a MySQL statefulset.
   --mongodb               Initializes the cluster with a MongoDB statefulset.
-  --postgresql         Initializes the cluster with a PostgreSQL statefulset.
+  --mongo-db-host <host>  Set custom mongo db host --postgresql            Initializes the cluster with a PostgreSQL
+                          statefulset.
   --mongodb4              Initializes the cluster with a MongoDB 4.4 service.
   --valkey                Initializes the cluster with a Valkey service.
   --contour               Initializes the cluster with Project Contour base
                           HTTPProxy and Envoy.
-  --cert-manager       Initializes the cluster with a Let's Encrypt production
+  --cert-manager          Initializes the cluster with a Let's Encrypt
-                       ClusterIssuer.
+                          production ClusterIssuer.
   --dedicated-gpu         Initializes the cluster with dedicated GPU base
                           resources and environment settings.
   --info                  Retrieves information about all deployed Kubernetes
                           objects.
-  --full               Initializes the cluster with all available statefulsets
+  --full                  Initializes the cluster with all available
-                       and services.
+                          statefulsets and services.
-  --ns-use <ns-name>   Switches the current Kubernetes context to the specified
+  --ns-use <ns-name>      Switches the current Kubernetes context to the
-                       namespace.
+                          specified namespace.
-  --kubeadm            Initializes the cluster using kubeadm for control plane
+  --kubeadm               Initializes the cluster using kubeadm for control
-                       management.
+                          plane management.
   --dev                   Initializes a development-specific cluster
                           configuration.
   --list-pods             Displays detailed information about all pods.
-  --info-capacity      Displays the current total machine capacity information.
+  --info-capacity         Displays the current total machine capacity
+                          information.
   --info-capacity-pod     Displays the current machine capacity information per
                           pod.
   --pull-image            Sets an optional associated image to pull during
                           initialization.
   --init-host             Installs necessary Kubernetes node CLI tools (e.g.,
                           kind, kubeadm, docker, podman, helm).
-  --uninstall-host     Uninstalls all host components installed by init-host.
+  --uninstall-host        Uninstalls all host components installed by
+                          init-host.
   --config                Sets the base Kubernetes node configuration.
   --worker                Sets the context for a worker node.
-  --chown              Sets the appropriate ownership for Kubernetes kubeconfig
+  --chown                 Sets the appropriate ownership for Kubernetes
-                       files.
+                          kubeconfig files.
   --k3s                   Initializes the cluster using K3s (Lightweight
                           Kubernetes).
   -h, --help              display help for command

 ```